Dbevan/tutrregistration/README.txt

 Finally, the form.
 The styling can be redone, inputs for personal information can be added or removed.
 Each start-time should have it’s own select/label combination, with options for each class that begins at that time.
 Always keep ‘Free Block’ as the first option.
 If you add or subtract an input, remember to add or subtract it in submit.php as well!

-The total cost and submit button doesn’t require modification.
+The total cost and submit button doesn't require modification.
 Neither does the script call at the bottom.

 =============================================
  2. CUSTOMIZE SUBMIT.PHP